Computation of Maximal Determinants of Binary Circulant Matrices: Computational results

-Similarly, Tables \ref{tab:c}--\ref{tab:d} give computational results for the maximal determinants $D_{\pm1}(n)$ of $\{\pm1\}$-circulants of orders $n \le 52$.
+Similarly, in Tables \ref{tab:c}--\ref{tab:d} we give computational results for the maximal determinants $D_{\pm1}(n)$ of $\{\pm1\}$-circulants of order $n \le 53$.
 Here the third column is the ratio $D_{\pm1}(n)/U_{\pm1}(n)$, where $U_{\pm1}(n)$ is an upper bound on $D_{\pm1}(n)$.
 In Tables \ref{tab:c}--\ref{tab:d} we scale the determinants of $\{\pm1\}$-circulants by dividing by the known factor $2^{n-1}$.
 In the last column of Table~\ref{tab:c}, ``$-$'' and ``$+$'' are used as abbreviations for $-1$ and $+1$ respectively.

 The bounds $U_{01}(n)$ and $U_{\pm1}(n)$ are defined as follows.
 Let